junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Of course, we are.
 Where else do I get a mom cutting crust for me everyday?"
 Sam chuckles slightly, too happy to notice Dean's forming frown.

-"If it's Heaven," he remembers everything before this now, "if everything was working, then where is Cas?"
+"If it's Heaven," he remembers everything before this now, "if everything was working, then where the hell is Cas?"

 <br>